SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "Look&hellip; if I could _explain_ it, it wouldn't _be_ transcendant in the first place, now would it?"
 - "Footnotes are your friends."
 - "Bayesians are enamoured of prior knowledge.
 Or is it prior prejudice?
 You don't know which, because it's _prior_!"
+- "Should you find you've shot yourself in the foot, it's time to pause and reflect, not reload.
+That's Bayes Rule!"